sranjan-git/sranjan-git/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=sranjan-git&color=green)

-I'm a passionate software developer with a focus on Web Development.
+I'm a software developer with a focus on Web Development.
 Welcome to my GitHub profile!
 Here you'll find a collection of my projects, contributions, and experiments that reflect my dedication to continuous learning and exploration in the world of software development.

 ## 🚀 About Me